nutype/node-shell-cmd/readme.md

 `grunt-shell-cmd` is a shell command which is executed from a commmand line environment (e.g, Bash, PowerShell, etc.) and consists of a number of common administritive commands.
-This allows you to use the same command across multiple platforms without having to know the underlying platform-specific details.
+This allows you to use the same set of commands across multiple platforms without having to know the underlying platform-specific details.
 The only requirement in order to execute `grunt-shell-cmd` is you *must* have Node.js already installed.